 library(tidyverse) file_location <- "./csvs/scaled_sales.csv" so_data <- read_csv(file_location, na = "")

 Next, for every single column, check that all values are filled and valid.
 In my case, the column "notes" could have "" put in where there was nothing.
 If the column "total_sales" is empty, should it be set to 0, or should that row be thrown out?
 If we had a column for "tax_free_sales", putting in a 0 default would probably be safe.
 On the other hand, if a row had no value for "salesdate", then that entire row is bogus.
-You need to look at each column in turn, think about what it represents, and make sure that every value in that column is valid.
+You need to look at each column in turn, think about what it represents, and make sure that every value in that column is valid (that last bit can be done programmatically, of course).
 Yes, you are eager to get going with your analysis; do this first anyway, and don't rush.
 There are ways to do this on a dataframe-wide basis, but you are better off forcing yourself to look at each column individually, unless you have a bajillion columns.
 You can easily lose hours during analysis chasing down bogus results, because you skipped a few minutes of cleanup and checking things out beforehand.

 Some R tricks that worked for me: